 We'll focus on 4 methods the human mind uses to deal with complexity.
 We call them the Big Ideas in Comp 11:

-This term, we'll communicate with the computer and each other using two programming languages:
+This term, we'll communicate with the computer and each other using the C++ programming language.

 C++ allows us to study details about how modern computers work and also to build higher-level solutions to real-world problems.
 This will also prepare you for future study in CS at Tufts.